bohwaz/VcsGutter/README.md

 **Now supporting Sublime Text 3.**

 VCS Gutter Modern is a plugin for Sublime Text 2 and 3 that displays an icon in the gutter area indicating whether a line has been inserted, modified or deleted relative to the version of the file in the local source code repository.
-VCS Gutter supports Fossil, Git, Mercurial and Subversion.
+VCS Gutter supports:

+* Fossil
+* Git
+* Mercurial
+* Subversion

+Any pull request for a different VCS is more than welcome!

 Note: this is a fork of the unmaintained version of VcsGutter from https://github.com/bradsokol/VcsGutter / It adds support for Fossil, and any contribution is welcome.